 Open category contains low-risk operation with drones weighing less than 25 kg.

-In open category, these common rules apply:
+In the open category, these standard rules apply:

-- The drone must weigh less than 25 kg
+- The drone must weigh less than 25 kg.

 - No carriage of dangerous goods.